andrewquitadamo/programming-fall2017/slides/06-more-data-types.md

 ###Copying Objects

-* You cannot simply create copies of immutable objects by creating a new variable
+* You cannot simply create copies of mutable objects by creating a new variable

 --

 * We've seen this with lists, and you can use the `a = b[:]` syntax to avoid it.
-However with dictionaries and other immutable objects we need a way to create a copy
+However with dictionaries and other mutable objects we need a way to create a copy

 ```Python
 >>> D